bhupinder58/Activities-with-Ticketing-System-/README.md

-# Activities-with-Ticketing-System-
+# Spiceworks Help Desk Ticketing-System-

-Hands on activities for Ticketing System
+Doing hands on Ticket labs for IT support